 Enforcement, Jurisdiction, and Arrest Authority

-The Department of Public Safety is the agency charged with the protection and preservation of peace and good order on the property owned, leased or rented by Loyola University Maryland.
-DPS officers are commissioned as special police officers by the Maryland State Police and are vested under Article 41, Section 4-905 of the Annotated Code of Maryland with full law enforcement powers and jurisdiction on the property owned, leased, rented or otherwise under the control of Loyola University Maryland.
+The Department of Public Safety (DPS) protects and preserves peace and good order on the property owned, leased or rented by Loyola University Maryland.
+DPS officers are commissioned as special police officers by the governor and are vested under Maryland Public Safety Code § 3-302 with full law enforcement powers and jurisdiction on the property owned, leased, rented, or otherwise under the control of Loyola University Maryland.
 DPS officers enforce state and local laws as well as university conduct policies.

 DPS has authority to apprehend and arrest anyone involved in illegal activity or violations of state and local criminal laws on its campuses.
 DPS does not enforce Maryland traffic laws.
-If offenses violating Loyola University’s rules, regulations or Community Standards are committed by a student, DPS will refer the individual to the judicial process conducted by Loyola’s Student Development Division.
+If a student commits offenses violating Loyola University’s rules, regulations, or Student Community Standards Handbook, DPS will refer the individual to the judicial process conducted by Loyola’s Student Development Division.
 In cooperation with local law enforcement agencies, any criminal activity engaged in by students at off-campus locations is monitored, recorded and provided to Student Life for follow-up as required.

 Local Police Agencies